Skulk2Fade/pe-ratio-app/README.md

 import a file to quickly populate your portfolio.
 The CSV format uses the columns `Symbol`, `Quantity` and `Price Paid`.

 * **Portfolio Diversification Analyzer** – automatically analyzes sector allocations, asset correlations and overall portfolio volatility to highlight concentration risk.
-Enhanced metrics like Beta, Sharpe ratio and Value at Risk provide deeper risk insights.
+Enhanced metrics like Beta, Sharpe ratio, Value at Risk and Monte Carlo simulations provide deeper risk insights.
 * **Brokerage Transaction Sync** – portfolio holdings and recent transactions can now be synchronized from connected brokerage accounts using the new stub API.

 ## Social Features